CrumrineCoder/testingworkshop/RestfulBooker/README.md

 * Delete API pathway returns 201 not 204.
 * Ping Testing API pathway returns 201 not 200.
 It also says "Created" when that's not what the function is meant to do.
-* For Create Booking, when the Total price, Deposit Paid, Checkin, Checkout, and Additional needs are incorrect we receive HTTP code 200 instead of 500.
+* For Create Booking, when the Total price, Deposit Paid, Checkin, Checkout, and Additional needs are incorrect we receive HTTP code 200 instead of 500 (or 400).
 * For Update Booking, Total price is error code 200; depositpaid, bookingdates, checkin, checkout, additionalneeds, totalprice are 405.
-These should all be 500.
+These should all be 500 (or 400).
 * DELETE, UPDATE, and PARTIAL UPDATE should probably all be authenticated for the correct user but I can understand why this example API doesn't have that functionality.
-* CREATE doesn't require any fields to add a listing!!
+* CREATE, PARTIAL UPDATE, and UPDATE doesn't require any fields to add a listing!!
 It returns 200 instead of 400
-* PARTIAL UPDATE doesn't require any fields.
-It returns 200 instead of 400.
+* PARTIAL UPDATE should return 400 when the data is incorrectly formatted

 # Test Cases